GoogleCloudPlatform/java-docs-samples/bigtable/beam/change-streams/README.md

-To run either program on your local machine, you can use the direct Beam runner by setting `--runner=direct`.
+To run either program on your local machine, you can use the direct Beam runner by setting `--runner=DirectRunner` (also the default if not specified).
 If you're running it locally, you don't need the `--project` or `--region` parameters.